dereuckkarmen/dereuckkarmen/README.md

-<h1 align="center">Hi 👋, I'm Karmen.
-I live in Cape Town, South Africa.</h1>
+<h1 align="center">Hi 👋, I'm Karmen.</h1>
-<h3>I have recently completed a full stack development bootcamp at Le Wagon.
+<h3>I live in Cape Town, South Africa.
+I have recently completed a full stack development bootcamp at Le Wagon.
 Feel free to reach out if you'd like to connect.
 Thanks for visiting!</h3>

 - 🌱 I’m currently learning **React**